-- 21. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a) Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.

-b) Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
+- A. Using the 5 randomly selected employees/officials from procedure "Payroll and Personnel" procedure #9A, above obtain ethics documentation from management, and - i.
+Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
+42:1170; and ii.
+Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.

-22. Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
+B. Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
 42:1170.

-K - Debt Service
+11) Debt Service

-23. Obtain a listing of bonds/notes issued during the fiscal period and management's representation that the listing is complete.
+A. Obtain a listing of bonds/notes issued during the fiscal period and management's representation that the listing is complete.
 Select all bonds/notes on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each bond/note issued as required by Article VII, Section 8 of the Louisiana Constitution.

-24. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
 Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).

-L - Fraud Notice
+12) Fraud Notice

-25. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
-Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled.
+A. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
+Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled as required by R.S.
+24:523.

-26. Observe that the entity has posted on its premises and website, the notice required by R.S.
+B. Observe that the entity has posted on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.

-M - Information Technology Disaster Recovery/Business Continuity

-- 27. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - a) Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if there is no written documentation, then inquire of personnel responsible for backing up critical data) and observe evidence that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, and (c) was encrypted.
+13) Information Technology Disaster Recovery/Business Continuity i.
+Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if there is no written documentation, then inquire of personnel responsible for backing up critical data) and observe evidence that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, and (c) was encrypted.